 \section{Generation of Hyperentanglement}

 In this section we present an outline of the optical setup which can hyperentangle the incoming single photon in polarization, path, and OAM DoF and realize 2D DTQW.
-The hyperentanglement between these three DoF is then quantified using entanglement negativity between the combination of the the Hilbert spaces.
+The hyperentanglement between the three DoF involved in the dynamics is quantified using entanglement negativity between the combination of the Hilbert spaces.